-- Models, which according to the results from the document inspections are clearly non-compliant, are excluded from laboratory tests. - The brand's performance in previous inspections - Overall impression of the presented documents (credibility, transparency, issuer of documents)
+- Models, which according to the results from the document inspections are clearly non-compliant, are excluded from laboratory tests.

+- The brand's performance in previous inspections

+- Overall impression of the presented documents (credibility, transparency, issuer of documents)

-- Document inspection is an important part of market surveillance and should be considered when establishing national inspection programmes. - Document inspection is a stand-alone activity: if the documentation of a tyre does not meet the requirements of the regulation, the tyre does not comply. - It can also be used as a method to select models for further compliance verification through laboratory testing. - It is essential to define harmonised rules for inspections, including document inspections, for all the Member States.
+- Document inspection is an important part of market surveillance and should be considered when establishing national inspection programmes. - Document inspection is a stand-alone activity: if the documentation of a tyre does not meet the requirements of the regulation, the tyre does not comply. - Wherever sensible to do so, templates used for document (or label) inspection should be based on the ICSMS generic template to maximise the ease of transferring results into ICSMS.
+Copies of the current ICSMS generic template can be obtained from Unit B1 - Single Market Policy, Mutual Recognition and Surveillance at DG GROTH

+- It can also be used as a method to select models for further compliance verification through laboratory testing. - It is essential to define harmonised rules for inspections, including document inspections, for all the Member States.
 Otherwise, with different rules and procedures, the same manufacturer/importer could send the same documentation to different national MSAs in the same or different countries and find it was only accepted in some of them.